strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.3.18 =
-* Fixed admin bar warning that showed up on admin pages.
+* Fixed some warnings: admin bar warning that showed up on admin pages; warning issued by pmpro_setOption(); warning in pmpro_hasMembershipLevel(); warning in billing update; warnings on the user edit page.
 * Added a pmpro_checkout_confirm_email filter that can return false to hide and not require the "Confirm E-mail" field at checkout.
 * Added a pmpro_checkout_confirm_password filter that can return false to hide and not require the "Confirm Password" field at checkout.
 * If the PMPRO_DEFAULT_LEVEL constant is set, traffic on the levels page is redirected to the checkout page.
 This redirect no longer forces HTTPS.
 * Moved the pmpro_paypalexpress_session_vars hook call so it will run even if existing users are checking out (upgrades, etc).
+* Added some confirmation emails for admins: (1) for new user signups, (2) when an admin changes a member's level, (3) when a user cancel's their membership, and (4) when a user update's their billing information.
+New email templates (ending with "_admin.html") have been added to the /email/ folder of the plugin.
+* Added new email settings to enable/disable the new admin emails.
+They will be enabled by default on install and upgrade to 1.3.18.
+The settings are on the email tab of the PMPro settings.

 = 1.3.17.1 =
 * Fixing activation bug from 1.3.17.